Editor's Note: This post was originally published on January 19, 2015, and was updated with additional content on March 30th, 2023.

-As we embark on the journey of another year, we wanted to re-visit the principles of the WSI Lifecycle™ as they relate to defining a digital agency's role in boosting your marketing efforts.
-With so many marketing tactics available, and even more digital agencies to deliver them, it's no wonder companies - both large and small - are overwhelmed and don't know where to start.
+With all the upheaval of the last few months, we wanted to revisit the principles of the WSI Lifecycle™ as they relate to defining a digital agency's role in boosting your marketing efforts.
+In fact, we wrote all about it in our post about the 8 key factors you need to look at when deciding between using in-house or agency marketing.
+But with so many marketing tactics available and even more digital agencies to deliver them, it's no wonder companies - both large and small - are overwhelmed and don't know where to start.
 The funny thing about choice is the more variety you have, the harder it is to make a decision.
 Let's try to clear some of the fog, shall we?

 Collaboration Is Vital For Achieving Success With A Digital Marketing Partner

 But seriously, who doesn't love (and expect) to collaborate on digital marketing projects?
-The client has the industry expertise and the information to define their target market, and the agency has the digital marketing know-how, the strategical vision and the resources to deliver.
-It's a perfect match, and a relationship that should never go awry if both parties understand and are willing to collaborate.
+The client has the industry expertise and the information to define their target market, and the agency has the digital marketing know-how, the strategic vision, and the resources to deliver.
+It's a perfect match and a relationship that should never go awry if both parties understand and are willing to collaborate.

 Think about the quickest purchase decisions you've ever made; wait, scratch that, we don't mean impulse decisions (because we know how those often turn out)!
 Instead, think about the purchases you're most satisfied with, and then consider the reasons you made those purchases.
 Some of us here at WSI found that we were most satisfied by purchases that were a) recommended or b) that we had used, tested, or watched a demonstration for.
 It makes sense that the best buys are those where you get exactly what you expect, which is a concept that applies to our point about collaboration (set expectations first!) and the notion of an agency leading by example.

-When it comes to digital marketing, the question is how can you use or test an agency?
-You can't really, but what you can do is check out their site, blog and other digital properties to verify that they're actually doing the things that they suggest you do!
-If a company treats themselves as a client, then you know they believe in their products and services - and that's the most honest form of testing and demonstration that you'll get (short of receiving "free" work, which is something you should be weary of).
+When it comes to digital marketing, the question is how can you use or test an agency.
+You can't, really, but what you can do is check out their site, blog, and other digital properties to verify that they're actually doing the things that they suggest you do!
+Are they using data to come to their decisions?
+Are they using the tools and digital marketing strategies that they're preaching?
+If a company treats itself as a client, then you know they believe in their products and services - and that's the most honest form of testing and demonstration that you'll get (short of receiving "free" work, which is something you should be wary of).

 After An Appropriate Time Period, Results Matter